MilosTadic01/MilosTadic01/README.md

 I'm passionate about trees and time complexity!

-- 🌱 I’m currently finishing a fullstack dev bootcamp and studying SE at [42 Berlin](https://42berlin.de/de/)
+- 🌱 I’m currently finishing an 8-month fullstack bootcamp and continuing my SE studies at [42 Berlin](https://42berlin.de/de/)
 - 🔭 Currently taking a week off to visit a Developers congress and to recharge the batteries for tackling multithreading and C++!

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=MilosTadic01&layout=compact)](https://github.com/anuraghazra/github-readme-stats)